Endpaper or endsheet — To Print or leave plain.

 Unlike print on-demand books, books printing on press have the endpaper or endsheet that are twice the width of the text page dimensions.

 But, what about the ends, because POD hardcover books do not bind in the same way as with traditional book printing and binding.
 The endsheet of a 6 x 9 book that prints on-demand, will be 6 x 9.
 The endsheet of a book that prints on press will be twice the width.
 The size is 12 x 9.

 The 8 page endsheets file is comprised of:

 Page 1.
-Glues to inside of front board (always blank)
+Glues to inside of front cover (blank)

 Page 2.
 Inside front cover (left page on spread)

 Page 3.
 Facing page (right page on spread)

 The text block is between front and back endpapers.

 Page 6.
 Facing back cover (left page on spread)